plebhash/plebnet-workshop/slides/md/plebnet-workshop.md

 $ ./bootstrap_stratum_server.sh
 ```

-this script will:
+this script will fetch a stratum server
-- install dependencies on ubuntu environment
-- clone and build `github.com/plebhash/stratum-server`

 ---